AndromedaOMA/Bachelor_Thesis_Project/README.md

 ---

 > 📝 **Note**:
-> By completing this bachelor's thesis, I am completing my bachelor's studies at the Faculty of Computer Sciences in Iași.
+> By completing this bachelor's thesis, I am completing my bachelor's studies at the Faculty of Computer Sciences in Iași.<br/>
 > The model architecture is taken from [here](https://research.samsung.com/blog/FSPEN-AN-ULTRA-LIGHTWEIGHT-NETWORK-FOR-REAL-TIME-SPEECH-ENAHNCMENT).

 * [Table Of Content](#table-of-content)